Mino260806/KeyboardGPT/README.md

 </details>

-Note: With *No Root* method, you cannot patch a system app (Mostly Gboard or Samsung Keyboard).
+Note: With *No Root* method, you cannot patch a system app (Mostly Gboard or Samsung Keyboard, depending on your system).

 ## Usage Guide